YaelYakobovich007/Shticell-SpreadSheets/README.md

    - Enjoy interactive animations with pop-ups and button hover effects.

 <br/>

-# :construction_worker: **Upcoming Features** <a name="upcoming-features"/>
-1. **Advanced Expression Parsing**:
-   - Support for complex arithmetic and logical functions.

-2. **Multi-user Access Control:**:
-   - Users will have the option to grant access to their sheets to other users.
-   - This access can be designated as either view-only or edit permissions, allowing for flexible collaboration.

-3. **Concurrent Editing**:
-   - If multiple users are granted editing capabilities, they will be able to edit the same sheet simultaneously.
-   - This feature will function similarly to collaborative tools like Google Sheets, ensuring real-time updates and changes made by each user are visible to others in the shared session.

 <br/>

 # :wrench: **Installation** <a name="installation"/>

+1. **Download the Project Files**:
-1. Download the project files from the repository.
+   - Clone or download the project files from the repository.

+2. **Set Up the JavaFX Environment**:
-2. Set up the JavaFX environment in your preferred IDE (IntelliJ IDEA, Eclipse).
+   - Open the project in your preferred IDE (e.g., IntelliJ IDEA, Eclipse).

-3. Ensure all dependencies for JavaFX are installed.
+   - Ensure all dependencies for JavaFX are installed.

+3. **Set Up the Server**:
+   - Install Apache Tomcat or another servlet container.
+   - Deploy the server code by copying the WAR file to the Tomcat webapps directory or configuring deployment through your IDE.
+   - Set the context path to web-Shticell_Web.

 <br/>

 # :arrow_forward: **Run** <a name="run"/>

+1. **Run the Server**:
-1. Run the `ShticellMain` class to start the application.
+   - Build the server-side code and start the Tomcat server.

-2. The user interface will load, and you can begin interacting with the spreadsheet.
+   - Verify the server is running by accessing http://localhost:8080/web-Shticell_Web.

+2. **Run the Client**:
+   - Run the JavaFX client application from your IDE..
+   - The client interacts with the server to provide spreadsheet functionalities.

 <br/>